How do I say the name?

 Who developed LADR?

 LADR was initiated by CODES Analytical Laboratories at the University of Tasmania, led by Prof Leonid Danyushevsky, developed by Norris Scientific, and received support from Newcrest Mining Limited and Rio Tinto.
-All software design and development is by Dr Ashley Norris and Prof Leonid Danyushevsky, but we would like to acknowledge and thank Dr Sarah Gilbert, Jay Thompson, Dr Paul Olin, Dr Ivan Belousov, and Dr Duane Smythe for their invaluable support and feedback, especially with the earlier versions.
+All software design and development is by Dr Ashley Norris and Prof Leonid Danyushevsky, but we would like to acknowledge and thank Dr Sarah Gilbert, Dr Jay Thompson, Dr Paul Olin, Dr Ivan Belousov, and Dr Duane Smythe for their invaluable support and feedback, especially with the earlier versions.

 Who is funding ongoing development?